Prag8855/aab/content/guides/permanent-residence.md

 - [ ] **The [required documents](#required-documents)**
     Bring all your application documents, even if you already sent them online.
 In your appointment invitation, the *Ausländerbehörde* might ask for more documents.[^2]
 - [ ] **Updated documents**
-    The *Ausländerbehörde* might ask for more recent versions of your documents.
-For example, they might ask for updated proofs of employment and proofs of income.
+    If you wait a really long time for an appointment, they might ask for more recent documents.[^32] For example, they might ask for updated proofs of employment and proofs of income.
 - [ ] **Your appointment confirmation**, printed
     You can't enter the *Ausländerbehörde* without it.
 They check at the door.
 You must print it.
 - [ ] **Passport photo** (35 × 45 mm)